benhuson/inline-quote-tag/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This simple plugin adds a button to the WordPress rich HTML editor to add an inline quote tag.
+This simple plugin adds buttons to the WordPress rich HTML editor to add inline quote and cite tags.

 == Description ==

-This simple plugin adds a button to the WordPress rich HTML editor to add an inline quote tag.
+This simple plugin adds buttons to the WordPress rich HTML editor to add inline quote and cite tags.

-It inserts `<q>` tags and ensures they work when switching between HTML and rich editor views.
+It inserts `<q>` and `<cite>` tags and ensures they work when switching between HTML and rich editor views.

 == Installation ==